seanw7/ansible_advance_homework/roles/lb-tier/README.md

 lb-tier
 =========

-This role installs haproxy and httpie, and configures haproxy
+This role installs and configures haproxy

 Example Playbook
 ----------------